 I frequently tell my students how much I’d like them to find a passion for reporting on issues of their choice.
 This blog will now be my best shot at taking up my own challenge.
 Too often, I’ve let my role as teacher, adviser, researcher and servant of the university keep me from being a journalist and commentator.

-This blog will continue to be tied to, and tied together by, words — the lessons they teach us and places they take us.
-The words here will be my identity.
-They’ll be the things that take me from here to there.
-I won’t always know where “there” is, but I look forward to the journey and invite all readers to take part through comments and sharing as they see fit. — Steve Hill (updated Sept.
-3, 2015)
+This blog will continue to be tied to, and tied together by, the meanings of words.
+The lessons they teach us and places they take us are a major part my identity; they are much of what takes me from here to there.
+I won’t always know where “there” is, but I look forward to the journey and invite all readers to take part through comments and sharing as they see fit. — Steve Hill (updated April 17, 2018, and Jan.
+30, 2021)